 23: Chip Race, Scheduled Color Ups

-A: At scheduled color-ups, chips will be raced off, starting in seat 1, with a maximum of one chip awarded to a player.
-Players cannot be raced out of an event: a player losing his remaining chip(s) in a race will get 1 chip of the lowest denomination still in play.
+A: At scheduled color-ups, chips will be raced off starting in seat 1, with a maximum of one chip awarded to a player.
+Players can’t be raced out of play: a player losing his last chip(s) in a race will get 1 chip of the lowest denomination still in play.

 B: Players must have their chips fully visible and are encouraged to witness the chip race.

 C: If after the race, a player still has chips of a removed denomination, they will be exchanged for current denominations only at equal value.
 Chips of removed denominations that do not fully total at least the smallest denomination still in play will be removed without compensation.